SECU Women’s Recovery Center – Samaritan Colony's Changing Lives Campaign

 After 48 years of providing residential treatment services for underserved men struggling with addiction, Samaritan Colony is moving forward with expanding our mission.

-With the addition of the SECU Women’s Recovery Center at Samaritan Colony, we will soon be delivering residential treatment services to women struggling with substance use disorders and histories of trauma.
-Construction of the new facility will begin in the spring of 2022.
+With the addition of the SECU Women’s Recovery Center at Samaritan Colony, we will soon deliver residential treatment services to women diagnosed with substance use disorders.
+Construction of the new facility began in the fall of 2022.

 Our Changing Lives Campaign is a multi-year fundraising campaign with two objectives.